EvansWinner/awesome-line-editors/README.md

 ## sam -d

-/sam/ is a GUI-based editor for the Plan 9 Operating system with a command language similar to ed.
-It requires X libraries to build on Linux, but once built it can be invoked in a terminal with "sam -d" and operates similarly to ed, but with the addition of the use of "structural regular expressions" (for more on which, see Rob Pike's [document]( http://doc.cat-v.org/bell_labs/structural_regexps/se.pdf))&nbsp;![PDF](img/pdf.png).
+*sam* is a GUI-based editor for the Plan 9 Operating system with a command language similar to *ed*.
+It requires X libraries to build on Linux, but once built it can be invoked in a terminal with "sam -d" and operates similarly to *ed*, but with the addition of the use of "structural regular expressions" (for more on which, see Rob Pike's [document]( http://doc.cat-v.org/bell_labs/structural_regexps/se.pdf))&nbsp;![PDF](img/pdf.png).